MOEP and Protective Orders in Texas

 The justice system in Texas strives to prevent further harm to victims of violent crimes and protect their families as well.
 A Texas magistrate can issue a Magistrate’s Order of Emergency Protection (MOEP) to protect the victim and his or her family from an individual arrested for family violence, sexual abuse, aggravated sexual assault, stalking, or other threatening behaviors.
 A Texas magistrate can issue a discretionary MOEP before a defendant leaves custody for such offenses, but magistrates must issue MOEPs for offenses involving serious bodily harm, an assault with any deadly weapon or severe family violence.

-If you have been arrested for family violence charges in Houston, contact a Houston domestic violence lawyer today at the Law Offices of David A. Breston.
+If you have been arrested for family violence charges in Houston, contact the Law Offices of David A. Breston today.

 What Does a MOEP Do?

 A Texas MOEP will restrict the target of the order’s behavior in relation to his or her family.
 This may include prohibiting contact with the family, engaging in further harassment or abuse of the family or others, and committing further acts of family violence.
 The order may also function as a restraining order and forbid the subject of the order from being a certain distance from the family members, their home, schools, childcare facilities, or other family members’ homes.

 A MOEP will also suspend the subject of the order’s concealed handgun license, if applicable.
 The order will also prohibit the subject from possessing firearms for the duration of the order.
 The only exception to this would be in the event that the offender is a full-time peace officer.
 A MOEP subject with a concealed handgun license and a registered firearm will have to surrender these items to the court to comply with the order.